-In GST regime, Zero rate slab items will be different from exemption as Input Tax Credit (ITC) will be given in case an item is zero rated.
-Input tax credit is essentially the credit manufacturers or dealers would receive for paying input taxes towards inputs used in the manufacturing of products or while purchasing goods for resale.
-Thus, items drawing zero rates will still be in the GST chain while those exempted won’t be.
+In GST regime, Zero rate slab items are different from exemption as Input Tax Credit (ITC) is given in case an item is zero rated.
+Input tax credit is essentially the credit manufacturers or dealers receive for paying input taxes towards inputs used in the manufacturing of products or while purchasing goods for resale.
+Thus, items drawing zero rates are still in the GST chain while those exempted are not.

 2. Concessional Rate Slab at 5%

-Lower rate of 5% for items of mass consumption will make goods and services pocket-friendly for the common man.
+A lower rate of 5% for items of mass consumption make goods and services pocket-friendly for the common man.
 What is further beneficial is that if the credits on procurement are fully available to these suppliers, then rates may go down further.
 However, there is a catch 22 situation which businesses might face as explained in the next section.

 3. Standard Rate Slabs at 12% and 18%

 The next slab to concessional rates is that of standard rates defined under two different slabs of 12% and 18%.
 Most of the remaining goods and services get itemised here.